#1 Home Improvement Retailer

 In balmy Zones 9 and 10, you can begin planning and planting indoors in January if you’d like.
 Zone 8 generally has a slightly later recommendation for indoor starts.
 Cruciferous veggies and garden favorites, like peppers, do well when started inside your home.
 Greens like spinach, artichokes, and fragrant herbs, including parsley, basil, and oregano, also don't mind an early beginning.

 You can sow spring flower seeds and watch them mature under the grow lights, too.
-In this part of the country, your garden might still be growing if there's no reason to put it to bed — especially if it's close to the house or in a greenhouse.
+In this part of the country, last year's garden might still be growing if there was no reason to put it to bed — especially if it's close to the house or in a greenhouse.
 In that case, tend it as usual.
-Whatever you choose to grow, transplant them when the threat of frost is gone for the season.
+Whatever you choose to grow, transplant them after the last frost.

 Start Seeds Indoors

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
-Mark where you planted the seeds with a toothpick or plant tag.
-That way, you'll know where your seeds should pop up.
+Mark where you planted the seeds with a plant tag or toothpick.
+That way, you'll know where your seeds should pop up, and you can be sure they're not weeds.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.

 Sprouts

-When your seeds have sprouted but aren't ready to go outside yet, you can still prepare them for outdoor life.
-These inch-tall micro-seedlings are fragile but resilient.
+Prepare your seed sprouts for outdoor life while they're still indoors.
+These micro-seedlings are fragile — only an inch or so high, with the tiniest seedling leaf or two — but they're resilient.
 Seedlings certainly don't get all this pampering in nature, so they can handle more than you think.
 However, don't go overboard, as your sprouts are still babies.
-You can even use an oscillating fan on low to mimic the wind and strengthen their stems.
+You can even use an oscillating floor fan on low to mimic the wind and strengthen their stems.

 Harden Your Seedlings